KIT-IAI/pyWATTS/CONTRIBUTING.md

 ### Pull Requests

-Please choose the appropriate Pull Request template and follow the instruction inside it.
+If your code is ready, please create a pull request and fill in the template.
 Afterwards, verify that all checks are passed.
 Then a maintainer will review the PR.